mranantshukla/Neural-Style-Transfer/README.md

 ## Try Your Own Photo

-Try your own photo here: [Neural Style Transfer Web App](http://localhost:5000)
+Try your own photo here: [Neural Style Transfer Web App](https://mranantshukla.github.io/Neural-Style-Transfer/)

-*Note: Make sure the web application is running locally.
-For deployment instructions, see the "Running the Application" section below.*
+*View the project documentation and follow the installation instructions to run the application locally, or check the deployment section for cloud hosting options.*

 ## Project Overview